Developing the Holton Professional

 What makes this watch special is its audience: it was designed for (and in collaboration with) a specialist branch of the British military because their operators preferred wearing the EB watches they’d purchased privately to the ones they were issued with.

-Hearing their comments a senior member approached to ask if we would consider designing a new watch that would eliminate the problems they continually experienced with their current watches: losses caused by broken spring-bars, awkward bezels that don’t work with gloved fingers, water-entry, torn straps, not durable enough for harsh conditions.
+Hearing their comments a senior member approached to ask if we would consider designing a new watch that would eliminate the problems they continually encountered with their current watches: losses caused by broken spring-bars, awkward bezels that don’t work with gloved fingers, water-entry, torn straps, not durable enough for harsh conditions.

 We asked the operators to explain what they needed from a new watch, what they disliked and what malfunctions were typical.

-The high grip bezel is the same external diameter as the case, and was designed so that it can be turned (anticlockwise only) by gripping the edge, or by pressing downwards on the top with a gloved hand: a vital point of functionality and one that proved itself a real game changer after extensive testing.
+The high grip bezel is the same external diameter as the case, and was designed so that it can be turned (anticlockwise only) by gripping the edge, or by pressing downwards on the top with a gloved hand: a vital point of functionality and one that proved a real game changer after exhaustive testing.
 It’s not the most shirt cuff friendly design but that’s hardly the point.

-Unlike most dive watches, the bezel has a hash mark every minute and instead of being printed on aluminium, every hash mark on the steel bezel is debossed then filled with SuperLuminova C3.
+Unlike most dive watches, the bezel has a hash mark every minute and instead of being printed on aluminium, every hash mark on the steel bezel is debossed into case-hardened steel then filled with SuperLuminova C3.
 We also use a generous amount of C3 for the dial and hands to provide superb performance in poor light conditions.
 The use of GTLS tritium tubes was specifically ruled out for being the wrong side of too visible when viewed through any kind of night vision equipment.

 The hands are millimetre-perfect vintage military; the minute hand is a slender parallel baton design with a point that lines up exactly with the minutes track around the edge of the dial, whilst the hour hand is the opposite; a short stubby sword design.
 The different hand profiles mean that it’s more difficult to confuse them at a glance, even in poor visibility.